 Here's a list of our most recent Division Grant Recipients and the purpose for their awards.

-- David Betancourt, Faculty-Music, Tubas to Provide Espirit de Corps, Grant funds equipment essential to the pep band, Sousaphones, necessitated because exisiting equipment was 20+ years old and beyond repair.
-Students interested in participating cannot because the cost of the Tuba is cost prohibitive.
+- David Betancourt, Faculty-Music, Tubas to Provide Esprit de Corps de Corps, Grant funds equipment essential to the pep band, Sousaphones, necessitated because existing equipment was 20+ years old and beyond repair.
+Students interested in participating often cannot because the cost of the Tuba is cost prohibitive.
 It is common practice for higher education institutions to have this type of equipment available for students.

 - Steven Hirohama, Faculty-Film Production, Jobs Program, Grant allows students to provide a service free of charge to area business and non-profit organizations in the creation of filmed promos.
 Selected nonprofits and businesses (aka "clients") do not spend any cash.
 The program compensates the students for all of their efforts and associated production costs while providing real-world work experience.

 - Edward Kelly, Faculty-Modern Languages, Sign Language Video Production, Grant supports the production of six American Sign Language (ASL) self-study videos to be used in the Modern Languages Lab, at Cerritos College's Success Center.
 Our ASL program has 16 ASL classes with an average of 420 students enrolled per semester.
 There is a 15-hour lab attendance requirement for each Modern Language course.
 ASL self-study videos on the market are very limited.
 These will assist students and help them meet their study requirements.